astronautas/astronautas.github.io/_posts/2024-12-28-async-io-is-not-enough.md

 ![img](/assets/results-1.json.png)

 As expected, since our implementations are not concurrent, the total duration increases linearly, sharply.
-Go is a bit faster, but insignificantly.
+Go is a bit faster, but insignificantly.<sup>1</sup>

 Both implementations above suffer from blocking I/O. Let's see how we can alleviate this, both in Go (natively) and in Python (`asyncio`).